juji-io/editscript/README.md

 The library currently implements two differing algorithms.
 The default algorithm produces diffs that are optimal in the number of transformations and the resulting script size.
-A quick and dirty algorithm is also provided, which does not guarantee minimal results but is very fast.
+A quick and dirty algorithm is also provided, which does not guarantee optimal results but is very fast.

 ### Optimizing diffing

-This algorithm is inspired by the following work:
+This algorithm aims to achieve optimal diffing in term of minimal size of resulting editscript.
+It is inspired by the following papers:

 > Shin-Yee Lu, 1979, A Tree-to-tree distance and its application to cluster
 > analysis.
 IEEE Transactions on Pattern Analysis and Machine Intelligence.
 Vol.